kernelkit/infix/doc/networking.md

 `phys-address` as read-only[^4].
 The following shows the different configuration options.

+The `description` is saved as Linux `ifalias` on an interface.
+It is a free-form string, useful for describing purpose or just adding comments for remote debugging, e.g., using the operational datastore.

 > **Note:** there is no validation or safety checks performed by the
 > system when using `custom-phys-address`.
 In particular the `offset`
 > variant can be dangerous to use -- pay attention to the meaning of